PRE-EASTER JOY! — already, and not yet!

 17 Tell Archippus: “See to it that you complete the ministry you have received in the Lord.”

-“What a friend we have in Jesus” by country music great Alan Jackson, from his album Precious Memories.
+HERE is “What a friend we have in Jesus” by country music great Alan Jackson, from his album Precious Memories.
 This project originally started as a Christmas present for his mother, who had always wanted him to record Gospel music.
-His small intimate project turned into an incredible release of favorite hymns, selling 1.8 million albums.
+Lots of other people enjoyed the album, too — it went platinum.